 The latest IPCC report (Working Group I contribution to the Sixth Assessment Report) confirms that the Earth is hotter than it has ever been in the last 125,000 years and that climate extremes such as heat waves, extreme precipitation, droughts and storms are on the rise and human-driven climate change has made them worse.

 However there is also a glimmer of hope: with strong action in this decade, the IPCC science tells us that 1.5°C long-term temperature goal of the Paris Agreement can stay within reach.
 Stringent mitigation of greenhouse gas emissions brings immediate benefits and limiting global warming to 1.5°C will dramatically reduce future climate risks.

-This high-level online event convened by Climate Analytics brings together experts and government representatives to unpack these issues.
-Our science experts will discuss the main findings of the latest IPCC report and then our policy experts will explain their latest analysis on what individual countries need to do to be on a 1.5°C compatible pathway and how this translates into 2030 climate targets.
-This will include presenting our new tool, the “National 1.5 Pathway Explorer”, and results from recent work on what is needed to increase ambition by the G20 at COP26 to be Paris compatible.
+This high-level online event convened by Climate Analytics brought together experts and government representatives to unpack these issues.
+Our science experts discussed the main findings of the latest IPCC report and our policy experts explained their latest analysis on what individual countries need to do to be on a 1.5°C compatible pathway and how this translates into 2030 climate targets.
+This included presenting our new tool, the “National 1.5 Pathway Explorer”, and results from recent work on what is needed to increase ambition by the G20 at COP26 to be Paris compatible.

-The presentations will be followed by a panel discussion with high-level representatives from Small Island Developing States (SIDS) and Least Developed Countries (LDCs).
+The presentations were followed by a panel discussion with high-level representatives from Small Island Developing States (SIDS) and Least Developed Countries (LDCs).

 COP26 in November must deliver on 2030 ambition to keep 1.5°C within reach.
 This event aims to help participants understand why this is so important and to show that there is a pathway of opportunity for countries to contribute to this outcome through 1.5°C compatible action.

-- Special Adviser and Assistant Secretary-General for Climate Change, Selwin Hart – introductory remarks
+Introductory remarks by Special Adviser and Assistant Secretary-General for Climate Change, Selwin Hart

 Change We Want: Just Energy Transitions around the World